lf-lang/embedded-lab/src/GettingStarted.md

 # Getting Started

+Steps 1 and 2 can be done on your own machines.
+Please log on to the instructional machines from Step 3 onwards.

 ## 1. Set up GitHub account and SSH key
 If you do not yet have a GitHub account, [create one](https://github.com/signup).